-Whether you call it a weed eater, weed wacker or string trimmer, your Ryobi is an important tool for a well-manicured yard and garden.
-You use it to trim around your landscaping, fence posts, water features and more.
-When it fails to start, you need to fix it to maintain your home’s exterior appearance.
+Whether you call it a weed eater, weed wacker or string trimmer, it is an important tool for a well-manicured yard and garden.

-A Ryobi string trimmer will not start when the air filter is plugged, the spark plug is bad, the carburetor is dirty, old fuel restricts the fuel supply, an incorrect fuel mix is used, the wrong oil is used, the recoil starter is bad, or the engine is flooded.
+A RYOBI string trimmer will not start when the air filter is clogged, the spark plug is bad, the carburetor is dirty, old fuel restricts the fuel supply, an incorrect fuel mix is used, the wrong oil is used, the recoil starter is bad, or the engine is flooded.

-An air filter is used on your Ryobi string trimmer to protect the engine from dirt and other contaminates that can damage it.
+An air filter is used on your string trimmer to protect the engine from dirt and other contaminants that can damage it.
 The air filter should be changed out annually and cleaned regularly.

 When the filter becomes dirty and plugged, sufficient air isn’t able to pass through it.
 The engine doesn’t get the air it needs to start and run.
 You may think you can resolve this by removing the filter so you don’t run into this plugged air filter problem.

 This is a huge mistake.
 Never operate your string trimmer without an air filter, even if it is just for a short period so you can finish a task.